 There are many chargers to chose from.
 Read the reviews before making your selection.
 When buying a charger more money does not mean a “better” charger.

 Chargers come with and without internal power supplies.
 Having an internal power supply reduces the connections to be made and reduces set up time.
 However often internal power supplies are not as powerful as an external one.

 In my experience from speaking to other RC hobbyists there is no “best” or “correct” choice when it comes to selecting a charger with or without an internal power supply.

-- When powered on the charger returns to LiPo Balance charging mode.
-Many chargers do not do this and a number of hobbiests charge their batteries in non-balance mode because they either forget or haven’t yet understood the importance of balancing while charging.
+The main feature that have me recommending these chargers are that when powered on the charger returns to LiPo Balance charging mode.
+Many chargers do not do this and a number of hobbyists charge their batteries in non-balance mode because they either forget or haven’t yet understood the importance of balancing while charging.

 - Car battery via clips or the accessory port

 - Deep Cycle Lead Acid Battery (and similar)